apache/ofbiz-framework/README.md

 `gradlew 'ofbiz --test'`

+#### Execute integration tests with a different log level

+It is possible to start integration tests with a log level different from the default one.
+The log levels allowed are listed below from most verbose to least verbose:

+- always
+- verbose
+- timing
+- info
+- important
+- warning
+- error
+- fatal

+`gradlew "ofbiz --test loglevel=fatal"`

 #### Execute an integration test case

 run a test case, in this example the component is "entity" and the case name is "entity-tests"

-`gradlew "ofbiz --test component=entity --test case=entity-tests"`
+`gradlew "ofbiz --test component=entity --test suitename=entitytests --test case=entity-query-tests"`

-#### Execute an integration test case in debug mode
+#### Execute an integration test case in debug mode with verbose log

 listens on port __5005__

-`gradlew "ofbizDebug --test component=entity --test case=entity-tests"`
+`gradlew "ofbizDebug --test component=entity --test loglevel=verbose"`

 #### Execute an integration test suite

-`gradlew "ofbiz --test component=widget --test suitename=widgettests"`
+`gradlew "ofbiz --test component=entity --test suitename=entitytests"`

 #### Execute an integration test suite in debug mode

 listens on port __5005__

-`gradlew "ofbizDebug --test component=widget --test suitename=widgettests"`
+`gradlew "ofbizDebug --test component=entity --test suitename=entitytests"`

 * * * * * * * * * * * *

 ### Miscellaneous tasks

-#### Launch a graphical user interface of Gradle

-This is a very convenient feature of Gradle which allows the user to interact with Gradle through a swing GUI.
-You can save frequently used commands in a list of favorites for frequent reuse.

-`gradlew --gui`

 #### Run all tests on a clean system